 Run in collaboration with Plymouth University and the Interdisciplinary Center for Computer Music Research (ICCMR) which is housed there, the festival is an epicenter for musical experimentation and research into far-out sonification and musification techniques.
 This year's theme is biomusic, a niche field of centered around biological processes that inform and create musical compositions, be they artificially intelligent virtual whales jamming with a saxophonist, a biocomputer run on slime mold doing a duet on the piano, or data collated from British woodland ecosystems turning into music.

-The resultant composition is performed over an indeterminate duration through eight loudspeakers integrated into the landscape.
-More information Read more about Variable 4: About: its structure, score and recording News: current and future events Sites: locations that Variable 4 has taken place Credits: the artists, technicians and sponsors.
 Cyclo. id#00 (Carsten Nicolai & Ryoji Ikeda) Guitartron.
 Morphogenetic Creations by Andy Lomas.
 Created by a mathematician, digital artist and Emmy award winning supervisor of computer generated effects – Andy Lomas, Morphogenetic Creations is a collection of works that explore the nature of complex forms that can be produced by digital simulation of growth systems.
+These pieces start with a simple initial form which is incrementally developed over time by adding iterative layers of complexity to the structure.
+The aim is to create structures emergently: exploring generic similarities between many different forms in nature rather than recreating any particular organism.
 7,83 HZ de Véronique Béland.
 Cette oeuvre cherche à reproduire les résonances de Schumann, un phénomène atmosphérique naturel et permanent fait de pics spectraux dans le domaine des extrêmement basses fréquences (ELF) du champ électromagnétique terrestre.